- Lloyd Doaman: Senior Associate, Business Development

 Emily is Vice President of Operations.
 In this role, Emily provides operational and administrative leadership, ensuring that the systems, processes, reporting, and physical operations of the organization are mission-aligned and performing at the highest levels of excellence.
 She was previously responsible for NFF’s efforts around strategic initiative development and design.
 Emily’s professional experience includes 15 years of program design and operations management in the nonprofit and public sectors.
 Prior to joining NFF, Emily worked at Local Initiatives Support Corporation (LISC) where she managed federal funding operations and was responsible for government development efforts.
 She has also worked as a funder at the Fannie Mae Foundation, as well as in local government with the Los Angeles County Board of Supervisors.
 Emily holds a BA from Emory University, a Master of Public Policy from the University of Southern California, and a certificate in leadership from Columbia University’s Graduate School of Business.

-Kathleen Hegyesi: Coordinator
+Kathleen Hegyesi: Analyst

-Located in the San Francisco office, Kathleen is a Coordinator for the Advisory Services team that guides client work through the design, project management, and delivery processes.
+Located in the San Francisco office, Kathleen is an Analyst for the Advisory Services team that guides client work through the design, project management, and delivery processes.
 In her Advisory Services Operations role, she supports NFF consultants by assessing the outcomes of NFF's services and helping to maintain data integrity.
 In her work with NFF's clients, she currently supports large initiatives focused on improving the financial literacy of cohorts of both cultural and human services organizations.
 Prior to joining NFF, Kathleen was a fellow at Net Impact, a nonprofit network of young leaders dedicated to sustainable change in the business world.
 At Net Impact, she worked to support partner programs, including planning global design thinking workshops and developing resources for student leaders internationally.
 Kathleen holds a BA in Sustainability as well as minors in Political Science and Sociology from Arizona State University.

 Dominique Hugg: Analyst